datea/datea-api/README.md

     - create extension postgis;
   - cd datea_api
   - create local settings: cp local_settings_template.py local_settings.py
   - edit your local_settings.py and add your DB configurations (and other stuff).
-You can override other things from settings.py there if you like.
+You can override other things from settings.py in local_settings.py if you like.

 5. Sync DB
   - in root dir of repo: python manage.py migrate